 Well, the availability history of this little steamer is certainly interesting, if not confusing.
 Model Railroader, in its May 1969 "New Products" section, announced that Atlas was marketing this locomotive.
 In the same issue, Atlas had it as "Coming Soon" along with the SD45s and Mikados.
 In fact, Atlas was still promising "Coming Soon" in December of 1969.
 Finally, in May of 1970, Atlas had it listed as available with the other ten locos and it appeared in the ads from America's Hobby Center that same month and throughout 1970.
 Odder still, in Atlas' ad in the May 1971 Railroad Model Craftsman, they stated "It's Here Now" and available at dealers.
 What was going on in these two years?
 Production problems?
 Marketing problems?
 Who knows?
 In addition, it wasn't reviewed in Model Railroader until May 1973!

 I didn't buy one of these back then so I don't recall exactly when they actually were out there but the one I eventually bought second-hand has a Rivarossi production date of 3-70.
 So we know that they were at least being manufactured then even if the logistics went awry.
-This was the last steam locomotive Rivarossi would make for Atlas and the next to last locomotive overall.
-It was the other A1G engine (along with the Mikado) sold undecorated and supplied with a set of decals for different railroads for the modeler to apply.
+This would be the last steam locomotive that Rivarossi would make for Atlas and the next to last locomotive overall.
+It was the other A1G engine (along with the Mikado) that was sold undecorated and supplied with a set of decals for different railroads that the modeler was to apply.
 Although there was an undecorated version of the Pacific, I don't believe it included decals.
 The decals included with the 0-4-0 were for the Baltimore & Ohio, Great Northern, Union Pacific, Santa Fe, Southern Pacific, Pennsylvania, Reading, and Nickel Plate railroads.
 Here is a view of the decal sheet kindly furnished by Greg Lemon: 0-4-0 Decals The white-on-white is hard to see but here is a list of what is included:

 A.T. & S.F.
 102358